EBISPOT/gwas-blog/content/blog/rest-api-v2-migration-guide.md

 V2 also defaults to 20 records per page.
 Applications retrieving complete result sets should follow the next links returned by the API rather than assuming that the first response contains every result.

-V2 additionally documents a rate limit of 15 queries per second.
+V2 additionally has a rate limit of 15 queries per second.
 When this is exceeded, subsequent calls are slowed.
 Pipelines making many requests should account for both pagination and throttling.

 ## More Catalog data through the API